jpmcb/blog/content/about.md

 # Hi there! 🌊

-My name is John.
-I'm a software engineer at Amazon Web Services where I work on open source software, Kubernetes, Linux operating systems, and cloud technologies.
+My name is John & I'm a software engineer at Amazon Web Services where I work on open source software, Kubernetes, Linux operating systems, and cloud technologies.

 This site is my personal landing page and blog.